alvarogarcia7/blog_source/source/_posts/2015-12-15-validating-data-clojure.markdown

 ``sum (rest [3]) = total [3]``

 this could be written as a one-off program but a better alternative for us was to write a program and let users decide what columns to validate.
 In the future, power users will write their own validations [^2], thus creating an environment where users are no longer dependent on programmers as coupling business users to programmers does not scale.

+{% comment %}
+TODO
+expand on this idea for another post:

+thus creating an environment where users are no longer dependent on programmers as coupling business users to programmers does not scale.

+teach someone to fish vs fish for them

+{% endcomment %}

 ## Implementation